OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### C7- Restrictions on Internal Movement

+- Unless made explicit in a policy, a stay at home order (C6) should not be interpreted as a requirement not to travel (C7), as domestic travel could still be permitted.
+If there was an explicit restriction on travel (eg. stay-at-home and only allowed within 5km radius for exercise or groceries) then this could also be coded under C7.
 - **For subnational (state-level) data:** C7 is used to record state-level border closures where a state restricts entry from other states from another state, as well as recording restrictions on movement within the state.
 - *Some examples that could indicate a 1:*
     - Voluntary quarantines, non-intrusive checks at the state border (ex: asking where you will be quarantining but not following up extensively), asking residents of one specific city to not cross the border with a neighboring city